JDMF-05/Data_Vis_Group_Assignment_JDM_MD_FL/README.md

 We want this project to used to better develop targeted campaigns or strategic recommendations for record labels or simply by music enjoyers to get a better feel for the landscape.

 Popularity is ranked using a Point-Based System in order to calculate the variable “Value” that is used in all of our graphs.
 A songs “Value” is the sum of the points based on its weekly chart position.
-When the song achieves the rank No. 1 it gains 100 points, No.2 gains 99 points and so on. streaming companies.
+When the song achieves the rank No. 1 it gains 100 points, No.2 gains 99 points and so on.

 ## Data sources
 Name of the original dataset: